EventStore/documentation/docs/cloud/faq/README.md

 #### Backups

 Clusters and single nodes are backed up by volume snapshots at the selected cloud provider.
-These snapshots are stored within fault tolerant object storage for the provisioned region.
+These snapshots are stored within fault-tolerant object storage for the provisioned region.
 It is possible that access to backups may be impacted temporarily.
 There is also a possibility that scheduled backups will not run for the duration of the outage.